Explore your creative side

 It’s true that Camp Illahee keeps its girls “in-stiches.”
 Nowhere is this more true than in our needlecraft classes, where practical sewing and cross-stitching instruction leads to a variety of fun and exciting projects.

-With their watercolors, campers bring Illahee to life with a stroke of their brush.
+With their acrylics or watercolors, campers bring Illahee to life with a stroke of their brush.
 In the art studio or out and about in camp, there is no shortage of subjects for budding impressionists to contemplate.
-Our talented instructors teach basic techniques and encourage campers to experiment with colorful palettes inspired by their own imaginations.

 Our campers are introduced to a new art form with a twist!
-Girls weave pillows, belts and other fun projects while exploring different techniques.
+Girls weave pillows, belts and other fun projects while exploring different techniques and types of looms.

 We invite campers to carve out their place in the woodworking pantheon by designing and building projects while learning basic skills.
 Basic safety skills are also taught.